It has been 24 years since Blackpool Pleasure Beach had a new rollercoaster designed and built at the park.

-Today marked the launch of Icon, also the first rollercoaster addition at the Pleasure Beach of any kind since 2007’s launch of Infusion.
+Today marked the launch of Icon, also the first rollercoaster addition to the Pleasure Beach of any kind since 2007’s launch of Infusion.

-This is also the first time in many years that the Pleasure Beach has launched a major new ride in the same year of its biggest rival Alton Towers.
+This is also the first time in many years that the Pleasure Beach has launched a major new ride in the same year as its biggest rival Alton Towers.